|

 What I love most about chemistry is the fact that it is all around us.
 Chemistry has a real-world application and is at the foundations of many new discoveries and innovations.
 As the complexity has increased, I continue to learn new ways that chemistry can help improve society.
 Throughout my years of studying inorganic and organic chemistry in my mind I have always questioned how these processes can be made more sustainable and how green chemistry can overcome the challenges we are facing today.

+Being able to spend an entire semester in CHM3972 learning about sustainability in chemistry was the perfect way for me to complete me Chemistry degree.
+Throughout this unit I have gained a greater appreciation for how challenging sustainability can be, there is more to it than reducing carbon emission, but I have been inspired to learn of so many scientists still persevering in trying to improve chemistry.
 A true passion I have taken away from this unit in the potential of hydrogen as a fuel source, understanding its potential has pushed me to continue researching this topic long after I have finished my studies.
 Being part of the chemistry faculty for 4 years has been such a rewarding period of my life and to win this prize in my final semester would be an incredible honour and great way to finish off my undergraduate degree."

 Dobney Prize